 70. Experimental Liberal Arts Curricula.
 As alternatives for graduation under the provisions of 50, except for 50(A)(2), experimental four-year liberal arts curricula may be authorized by the Faculty of the college upon recommendation of the Executive Committee.
 Such authorization shall be for limited periods of time, but not for more than seven years.
 Each curriculum shall be reviewed yearly by the Executive Committee, which may close an experimental curriculum to new enrollments at any time prior to the expiration of the period of approval.
 In the last year of the period of approval, the Executive Committee shall evaluate the program to determine whether it shall be made permanent.
-If a program is approved for continuation, it shall be submitted to the Faculty for enactment in legislative form as a regular program of the college; failing approval of the Faculty, it shall as a regular program of the college; failing approval of the Faculty, it shall be discontinued.
+If a program is approved for continuation, it shall be submitted to the Faculty for enactment in legislative form as a regular program of the college; failing approval of the Faculty, it shall be discontinued.